 Lower the Threshold to Amend Certain Provisions of the Certificate of Incorporation to a Majority.
-Currently, American Tower s certificate of incorporation requires the approval of holders of 66 2/3% of the outstanding shares of American Tower common stock to amend provisions relating to: (1) authorized capital stock and the rights of capital stock, (2) the board of directors, (3) limitation of director liability, (4) indemnification of directors, (5) amendments to the American Tower by-laws and (6) amendments to the American Tower certificate of incorporation.
-The American Tower board of directors believes that it is advisable and in the best interests of the stockholders to lower the threshold to amend the foregoing provisions in the certificate of incorporation to a majority of the outstanding shares of American Tower common stock.
+Currently, Article Tenth of American Tower s certificate of incorporation requires the approval of holders of 66/3% of the outstanding shares of American Tower common stock to amend provisions relating to: (1) authorized capital stock and the rights of capital stock (Article Fourth), (2) the board of directors (Article Fifth), (3) limitation of director liability (Article Sixth), (4) indemnification of directors (Article Seventh), (5) the ability of American Tower s board of directors or American Tower stockholders representing $66^2/3\%$ of the outstanding shares to amend the American Tower by-laws (Article Eighth) and (6) amendments to the American Tower certificate of incorporation (Article Tenth).
+The American Tower board of directors believes that it is advisable and in the best interests of the stockholders to amend Article Tenth in order to lower the threshold to amend the foregoing provisions in the certificate of incorporation to a majority of the outstanding shares of American Tower common stock.

 Eliminate Restrictions Applicable to Certain Holders of Class B Common Stock.
-The American Tower certificate of incorporation currently contains voting power limitations that were applicable to certain holders of Class B common stock, including American Tower s former Chairman and Chief Executive Officer, Steven B. Dodge.
+The American Tower certificate of incorporation currently contains voting power limitations that were applicable to certain holders of Class B common stock, including American Tower's former Chairman and Chief Executive Officer, Steven B. Dodge.
+See the section captioned AMERICAN TOWER DESCRIPTION OF CAPITAL STOCK Common Stock Voting Rights beginning on page 92.
 As noted above, there are currently no shares of Class B common stock outstanding and further issuances of Class B common stock are prohibited.
 The American Tower board of directors believes that it is advisable and in the best interests of the stockholders to eliminate these restrictions as they are currently inapplicable to American Tower and consistent with the removal of the Class B common stock.